 Internet in town is good — fiber and broadband are available in Heber City and Midway.
 Cell service from major carriers (Verizon, AT&T, T-Mobile) works in populated areas.
 Rural properties outside of town may have spotty coverage.
 Always verify exact address for service availability before buying.
 If you need reliable internet for work, confirm specific service options before committing to a property.

-Not necessarily.
-If you have the financing to carry two mortgages, you can buy in Heber first and sell your current home on your own timeline.
-Many out-of-state buyers do this.
 We can structure contingencies to protect you either way — a contingency on selling your current home, or a bridge loan to cover both mortgages.
 Talk to your lender about options specific to your situation.
+Regulations and licensing requirements can change.
+Buyer to verify.

 Call or Text Ashley